Moths of North Carolina

 Habitats and Life History

-Habitats: Open waste areas, roadsides, fields, and sand prairies where food plant grows, often in abundance.
+Habitats: Local populations are generally found in open, disturbed habitats such as waste areas, roadsides, fields, and sand prairies where the host plant grows.

 Wikipedia